jadenyue/NBA_Surrender_Analysis/README.md

 Reading the columns: **team-games at risk** is how many reached that band, **surrendered** is how many of them surrendered at that point, and **hazard** is the second divided by the first, so the chance a coach pulls his starters at that level given he has not already.

-Every team passes through the first band, but only 734 ever exceed an RCR of 25, mostly because theres not enough time on the clock for it to get that bad.
+Every team passes through the first band, but only 734 team-games ever exceed an RCR of 25.

 The chance of surrendering peaks between 5 and 10 and then falls, which does not mean coaches become more stubborn at extreme deficits.
 It is selection.
-The teams still not surrendering when faced with an RCR of 15 are probably coached by someone who were probably never going to surrender no matter what, so only the most reluctant are left to be counted.
+The teams still not surrendering when faced with an RCR of 15 are likely coached by someone who was never going to surrender no matter what, so only the most reluctant are left to be counted.

-This table is that the hazard runs from 0.0% to 6.4%, meaning a team's band changes the chance of a surrender more than a hundredfold.
+This important characteristic about this table is that the hazard ranges from 0.0% to 6.4% just based on a team's band.
 Each row is therefore a matched comparison set, and coaches are only ever compared against each other within the same band.

 ### The model